Chev-on/MCA-2024/tasks/Week5.md

 ## Metadata in MEI

-Using the Music Encoding Initiative Guidelines, this is a list of metadata I added to my MEI file.

-title - Title of a bibliographic entity. arranger - A person or organization who transcribes a musical composition, usually for a different medium from that of the original; in an arrangement the musical substance remains essentially unchanged. composer - The name of the creator of the intellectual content of a musical work. contributor - Names of individuals, institutions, or organizations responsible for contributions to the intellectual content of a work, where the specialized elements for authors, editors, etc. do not suffice or do not apply. editor - The name of the individual(s), institution(s) or organization(s) acting in an editorial capacity. respStmt - Transcription of text that names one or more individuals, groups, or in rare cases, mechanical processes, responsible fo..
+Using the Music Encoding Initiative Guidelines, this is a list of metadata I added to my MEI file. title - Title of a bibliographic entity. arranger - A person or organization who transcribes a musical composition, usually for a different medium from that of the original; in an arrangement the musical substance remains essentially unchanged. composer - The name of the creator of the intellectual content of a musical work. contributor - Names of individuals, institutions, or organizations responsible for contributions to the intellectual content of a work, where the specialized elements for authors, editors, etc. do not suffice or do not apply. responsibility statement – Transcription of text that names one or more individuals, groups, or in rare cases, mechanical processes, responsible for creation, realization, production, funding, or distribution of the intellectual or artistic content.